 This online course provides an introduction to non-traditional sculpture materials and processes.
 Students will explore a variety of materials they have on hand or can easily gather and manipulate using common tools.
 This class will address how responsible and innovative uses of ordinary materials can make a difference in the ways we think about waste and renewal in our communities.
 Research about and experimentation with materials will be combined with discussions of relevant historical & contemporary practices.

-SCLP-2101 Plastics
+SCLP-2101 Plastics 3 credits Studio

-Corequisite: Foundation Core and 6 Credits of 1000 level studio Studio work in this course involves fabricating and forming using a variety of plastic materials.
+Studio work in this course involves fabricating and forming using a variety of plastic materials.

 SCLP-2102 Moldmaking